Maldives tiger shark diving – Maldives liveaboards with tiger shark tours

 An example dive trip on the Soleil 2 includes:

-Within the customer reviews there are two comments which include sightings of tiger sharks, as follows:
+The customer reviews include sightings of tiger sharks, as follows:

 - Nice boat, nice crews. “tiger sharks” Recommended for: cabin, staffs, meal.